 - Your breasts are uncomfortably full (engorged)

-- Your baby isn’t breastfeeding well or is finding sucking difficult but you still want to give him or her breast milk
+- Your baby isn’t breastfeeding well or is finding sucking difficult, but you still want to give them breast milk

 - Your partner is going to help feed your baby